skt-smartfleet/ruut_document/source/format.rst

       "segmentId": "ID of the segment where the events are occurred", "incidentId": "ID of the incident",
       "incidentType": "type of the incident",
-      "severity": "severity of the incident",
-      "impacting": "whether the incident has an impact to traffic flow", "status": "incident status",
       "lane": "lane number of the event",
-      "length": "length of the incident has occurred", "vehicleKind": "이게 뭘까요?",
+      "length": "length of the incident has occurred", "vehicleKind": "type of the vehicle",
       "description": "detail explanation of the incident",
       "schedule": {
         "isPlanned": "whether the event is planned of not",